dacort/demo-code/cdk/big-data-stack/README.md

 # CDK Big Data Stack

-This is Big Data Stack built with Python CDK.
+This is a Big Data Stack built with Python CDK. *Python3.9 is required.*

 It installs the following:
 - VPC